dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-09-dirigible_extend_embed_reuse.md

 author: yordan.pavlov
 ---

-The latest major upgrade of Dirigible to 3.x open doors for scenarios like building custom stacks, standardized appplication CI, embedded Dirigible and many more ...
+The latest major upgrade of Dirigible to 3.x opens the door for scenarios like building custom stacks, standardized application CI, embedded Dirigible and many more ...

-# Dirigible - Extend, Embed and Reuse
+# Dirigible - Extend, Embed, and Reuse

 ## Overview